 United Kingdom's Exit from European Union.
 An Account may face potential risks associated with the UK's withdrawal from the EU, which took place on January 31, 2020.
+The UK and the EU have agreed to a Trade and Cooperation Agreement which sets out the agreement for certain parts of the future relationship between the

-The terms of the future relationship between the UK and the EU remain uncertain, and the UK's withdrawal from the EU may result in substantial uncertainty and volatility in the UK, the EU and other financial and foreign exchange markets in the short and long term, including a sustained weakness in the British pound's exchange rate against the United States dollar, the euro and other currencies.
-Further, the withdrawal of the UK from the EU may also destabilize some or all of the remaining 27 members of the EU (some of which are countries in which PIMCO conducts business) and/or the Eurozone, leading to, among other things, fluctuations in asset values, fluctuations in exchange rates, increased illiquidity of investments located, traded or listed within the UK, the EU or elsewhere, changes in the willingness or ability of financial and other counterparties to enter into transactions, or the price and terms on which they are prepared to transact; and/or changes in legal and regulatory regimes to which an Account, PIMCO, its affiliates and/or certain of the Account's assets are or become subject.
+EU and the UK from January 1, 2021.
+The Trade and Cooperation Agreement does not provide the UK with the same level of rights or access to all goods and services in the EU as the UK previously maintained as a member of the EU and during the transition period.
+In particular the Trade and Cooperation Agreement does not include an agreement on financial services, which is yet to be agreed and is unlikely to be concluded.
+Accordingly, uncertainty remains in certain areas as to the future relationship between the UK and the EU.
+The UK's withdrawal from the EU may result in volatility in the UK, the EU and other financial and foreign exchange markets in the short and long term, including a sustained weakness in the British pound's exchange rate against the U.S. dollar, the euro and other currencies.
+Further, the withdrawal of the UK from the EU may also destabilize some or all of the remaining 27 members of the EU (some of which are countries in which PIMCO conducts business) and/or the Eurozone, leading to, among other things, fluctuations in asset values, fluctuations in exchange rates, increased illiquidity of investments located, traded or listed within the UK, the EU or elsewhere, changes in the willingness or ability of financial and other counterparties to enter into transactions, or the price and terms on which they are prepared to transact; and/or changes in legal and regulatory regimes to which an Account, PIMCO, its affiliates and/or certain of an Account's assets are or become subject.
 Any one of these developments may have a material adverse effect on an Account.
 For example, there may be detrimental implications for the value of certain of the Account's investments, its ability to enter into transactions, to value or realize certain of its investments or otherwise to implement its investment policy.
-There remains significant legal and political uncertainty surrounding the potential outcome of negotiations between the UK and the EU.

 The withdrawal and related process may impact an Account's appetite and/or approach to investing in assets located within the UK and the EU.
 The UK's future relationship with the EU is still not clear, and the shape of the future regulatory landscape is not yet defined.
-The legal, political and economic uncertainty generally resulting from the UK referendum result and exit from the EU may adversely impact both EU and UK-based businesses.
+It will ultimately depend on how the UK renegotiates the regulation of the provision of financial services within and to persons in the European Union.
+The legal, political and economic uncertainty generally resulting from the UK exit from the EU may adversely impact both EU and UK-based businesses.
 This uncertainty may also result in an economic slowdown and/or a deteriorating business environment in the UK and in one or more other EU member states.